In the previous article, I wrote about ‘Photographing’.

 ※ In order to test the 3600-photo ‘batch processing’, I used the trial version of 3DF Zephyr Aerial.

-※ The published VR was generated with ‘division processing’ on 3DF Zephyr Lite I own.
+※ The published VR was generated with ‘division processing’ on 3DF Zephyr Lite which I own.

 Each processing method has the following pros and cons.